American Philatelic Society: Members

 APS membership includes over 600 commercial stamp dealers and about 450 local stamp clubs.
 In addition, nearly 200 specialty societies are affiliated with the APS.
+There are APS members from 110 countries of the world.

-Individual membership reached a high of 57,000 in 1991, and stands at just over 28,000 as of June 2018.
+Individual membership reached a high of 57,815 in 1988 and stood at 24,421 as of April 30, 2023.

 Events

-The organization has two national events each year: APS AmeriStamp Expo is held each Winter and APS StampShow is scheduled in the Summer.
+The organization has two national events each year: APS AmeriStamp Expo is held each Winter and Great American Stamp Show is scheduled in the Summer.
 Both shows rotate to different locations around the country.
 The Summer event is the largest annual national show with 150 dealers, 10,000 pages of exhibits, meetings of more than 25 national societies, and over 100 educational seminars.
 Local stamp clubs host smaller shows, some several times each year.

-According to the ARIPEX website, its 61st annual show to be held 15–17 February 2019 in Mesa, AZ, will be "the last winter show conducted by the APS."
+According to the 2019 version of the ARIPEX website, the 61st annual APS show was held 15–17 February 2019 in Mesa, AZ, and was "the last winter show conducted by the APS."

 Honors and awards

-The society honors those who serve notably in the field of philately.
+The society honors those who serve honorably and notably in the field of philately.
 The American Philatelic Society Hall of Fame honors those now-deceased philatelists who have served philately.
-In addition the society honors living distinguished philatelists for their contributions to the field with the Luff Award.
+In addition, the society honors living distinguished philatelists for their contributions to the field with the Luff Award.

 Controversy

 Around 1970, numerous newly independent countries realized that issuing stamps was an excellent source of revenue.
 Because the stamps were sent to other countries, there was little risk of the stamps actually being used for postage.
 Historically, a country issued stamps to commemorate an event or honor a national figure, but these new nations created stamps that appealed to popular collecting themes, such as Disney figures, airplanes or space, famous people in the world.
 Instead of releasing a single stamp, they would create a set, with values ranging from a penny to five dollars.
-The APS was appalled, and created the “black blot” program.
-The society published a monthly magazine for members, and began to include a list of new stamp issues that were judged to be overpriced or unnecessary.
+The APS was appalled and created the “black blot” program.
+The society published a monthly magazine for members and began to include a list of new stamp issues that were judged to be overpriced or unnecessary.
 A country with high illiteracy and a marginal postal service did not require 100 different stamps each year.
 However, many collectors rebelled at being told to reject some stamps, and the program was eventually dropped.

+Post office

+The original board and batten post office from Headsville, West Virginia, in service from 1860 to 1914, was purchased by the Smithsonian Institution in 1971, disassembled and moved to Washington, D.C., reassembled and opened as an example of a country store-post office for the Smithsonian's 125th anniversary in 1971.
+It operated as a contract post office there until 2006 when the National Museum of American History closed for renovations.
+The historic building was again disassembled and moved to Bellefonte on loan to the APS.
+It was reassembled and again operates as a contract post office.